prabhatsharma/prabhatsharma.in/content/blog/logging-in-kubernetes-using-elasticsearch-the-easy-way.md

 ## Installation

-Below are the steps to have a basic installation that will get you up an running in 5 minutes.
+Below are the steps to setup a basic installation that will get you up an running in 5 minutes.
 For production use you might want to modify various parameters of the helm charts (e.g. size of elasticsearch persistent volume claim.
 Default is 30 GB).

 Create a namespace logs and install elasticsearch